mylivingweb/easyengine/README.md

 **This script will partially work for now**
 - script adds REPL, NGINX, and REMI repos
+- chkconfig for nginx, mysql, and php-fpm
+- secures mysql install

 **things left to do**
-- start php-fpm, mysql, nginx
-- add chkconfig for above
 - add iptables rules for 80,443 and potentially ssh